calebelee05/CS180-Lab23-Team1-Project/README.md

     - public String getDescription(): Returns the description of the item.
     - public String getSellerID(): Returns the seller ID of the item.
-    - public String getBuyerID(): Returns the buyer ID of the item.
+    - public String getBuyerID(): Returns the buyer ID of the item. public String getImageString(): Returns the image String of the item.
     - public void setSellerID(String sellerID): Sets the seller ID of the item.
     - public void setBuyerID(String buyerID): Sets the buyer ID of the item.
     - public void setPrice(double price): Sets the price of the item.
     - public void setDescription(String description): Sets the description of the item.
     - public void setName(String itemName): Sets the name of the item.
-    - public void deleteItem(): Removes the item from the `itemList` of the Database.
+    - public void setImageString(String imageString): Sets the image String of the item
     - public boolean equals(ItemInterface item): Checks if this item is equal to another item based on the seller ID and name.
     - public String toString(): Returns a String representation of the Item object.